rajeevgit8055hub/Verified-Digital-Credentials/README.md

 ## <span id="introduction">📌 Introduction</span>

-A well-organized repository of my **verified credentials** and **professional certificates**, each documented with its image and a brief description of what I learned and how it supports my professional growth.
+A well-organized repository of my **verified credentials** and **professional certification**, each documented with its image and a brief description of what I learned and how it supports my professional growth.

 This collection reflects my **diverse skill set** and strong **commitment to continuous learning**, upskilling, and staying **industry-relevant** in a rapidly evolving world.

 I believe **growth is a lifelong journey**, and every credential here is proof of my dedication to keeping my skills **current, applicable, and valuable**.

-From mastering **core computer concepts** to gaining expertise in **Tally Prime** and completing **comprehensive diploma programs**, each certificate marks a key milestone that has strengthened my career and expanded my **real-world knowledge**.
+From mastering **core computer concepts** to gaining expertise in **Tally Prime** and completing **comprehensive diploma programs**, each certification marks a key milestone that has strengthened my career and expanded my **real-world knowledge**.

 ---

 ## <span id="overview">📜 Certificates Overview</span>

-Each certificate included here represents a **practical milestone** in my continuous learning path.
+Each certification included here represents a **practical milestone** in my continuous learning path.

 Starting with the **basics of computer concepts**, I gradually expanded my expertise into specialized fields such as **professional accounting with Tally Prime**, and then broadened it further through a **comprehensive Advanced Diploma** that covers diverse software, tools, and even **introductory web technologies**.